RuiMoreira1/FEUP-Rui-Moreira/FSI/FSI_LogBook.md

     - Attack has been **linked** with the infamous **IronHusky group** a Chinese-speaking APT

     - Variants of this malware were being used in widespread espionage campaigns **targeting** IT companies, military, defense contractors and diplomatic entities.

+    - Kaspersky products **detected these attacks with the help of the **Behavioral Detection Engine and the Exploit Prevention component**, before any damages where done.